 Strength Training Exercises

 Building strength is essential for performing the demanding movements and formations in synchronized swimming.
 Incorporate strength training exercises into your training regimen to improve your overall power and stamina.
 Exercises such as squats, lunges, planks, and push-ups can help develop core strength and stability.
-Additionally, incorporating into your workouts can target specific muscle groups essential for synchronized swimming.
+Additionally, incorporating resistance bands into your workouts can target specific muscle groups essential for synchronized swimming.

 Stretching and Flexibility Routines